Hāwera: Education

 Hāwera Primary School was established in 1875.
 It developed into a District High School in 1901.
-The current high school opened as Hāwera Technical High School in 1919, and moved to its present site in 1921.
+Hāwera High School opened as Hāwera Technical High School in 1919, and moved to a new site in 1921.
 The intermediate school opened in 1961.
+In October 2021, it was announced that Hāwera High School and Hāwera Intermediate would be closing at the end of 2022.
+A new, years 7–13 school, Te Paepae o Aotea, was created on the former Hāwera High School campus at the beginning of 2023.

 The Western Institute of Technology at Taranaki has a campus in Hāwera, established in 1990.